 Facilities and Equipment

 The Nanoprobe Laboratory is housed in Scott Laboratory.
-The laboratory occupies more than 5000 square feet of space.
-Office space includes offices for the two faculty members, a secretary, six visiting scientists/industrial fellows, and 16 graduate students.
+The laboratory occupies more than 4000 square feet of space.
+Office space includes offices for the two faculty members, an assistant, six visiting scientists/industrial fellows, and 16 graduate students.
 Part of the laboratory is environmentally controlled and contamination controlled to a specification of Class 100.
 The air tables are used to provide vibration isolation.

 The laboratory is equipped with many pieces of sophisticated research equipment including a scanning tunneling microscope, five atomic force microscopes, noncontact optical profiler, stylus profiler, nanoindenter, ultra-high vacuum tribotest apparatus, microtriboapparatus, and scanning ellipsometer, and contact angle measurement apparatus.
 The other pieces of equipment and facilities include vapor and liquid coating-deposition facilities, pin-on-disk continuous sliding test apparatus, reciprocating sliding test apparatus, microhardness tester, optical microscope, metallurgical sample preparation and polishing facility, particle counter, microbalance, and environmental chambers.

 Central facilities for micro/nanofabrication of structures are used for bio/nanotechnology and biomimetics research.
 An easy access exists to various physical and chemical analysis facilities such as scanning electron microscope, scanning transmission electron microscope, EDS, scanning Auger spectrometry, X-ray photon spectroscopy, time-of-flight SIMS, DTA, DSC, TMA, TGA balances, porosimeter, NMR, FTIR, mass spectrometry, laser spectroscopy, and computer controlled mechanical test equipment.

 The department has extensive computer